Anna Der-Vartanian

 Anna Der-Vartanian (December 6, 1920 – August 4, 2011) was the first woman promoted to Master Chief Petty Officer (E-9), the highest enlisted rate in the United States Navy.

 In 1959, while serving as assistant to the Global Strategy Officer at the Naval War College in Newport, Rhode Island, Der-Vartanian received her promotion to Master Chief Petty Officer.
 With that promotion, she made history as the first woman in the U.S. Armed Forces to be promoted to the paygrade of E-9.

-Retired Master Chief Petty Officer Anna Der-Vartanian died August 4, 2011, at the age of 90 and was buried with full military honors at Arlington National Cemetery.
+Der-Vartanian died August 4, 2011, at the age of 90 and was buried with full military honors at Arlington National Cemetery.

 Early life

-Anna Der-Vartanian was born December 6, 1920.
+Der-Vartanian was born December 6, 1920.
+She was of Armenian descent.
 Raised in Detroit, Michigan, she attended Southwestern High School from 1936 to 1939.
 She attended Detroit Business University from 1941 to 1942.
-Shortly after the outbreak of World War II, at the time of Anna Der-Vartanian's enlistment, her sister, Jeanne Oliver, was serving in the U.S. Navy while her brother, Andrew, served in the U.S. Army in the Pacific theater of war.
+Shortly after the outbreak of World War II, at the time of Der-Vartanian's enlistment, her sister, Jeanne Oliver, was serving in the U.S. Navy while her brother, Andrew, served in the U.S. Army in the Pacific theater of war.
 Der-Vartanian's mother wanted to join the Navy, but opted to stay home and serve the American Red Cross.